Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Experiment

-\textbf{Ablation Study} We further evaluate the contribution of each FAMER component through ablation studies on the Snack-M task.
-As shown in Figure \ref{fig:ablation}, all three ablated variants show performance degradation across the evaluated metrics.
-Among them, FAMER w/o KeyInfo maintains the same score as FAMER but requires more steps, demonstrating that the KeyInfo Extraction module improves efficiency by reducing unnecessary exploration, rather than directly influencing goal correctness.
+We further evaluate the contribution of each FAMER component through ablation studies on the Snack-M task.
+As shown in Figure \ref{fig:ablation}, all three ablated variants exhibit performance degradation across the evaluated metrics.
+Among them, FAMER w/o KeyInfo is able to eventually achieve a full score in the third episode, similar to the full model, but its scores in the first two episodes are lower and it incurs slightly higher communication costs.
+This indicates that the Key Information Extraction module primarily improves efficiency by reducing unnecessary exploration.

-A significant performance drop is observed in both FAMER w/o Desire and FAMER w/o EC, highlighting that desire modeling and efficient communication are central to agent-user adaptation.
-Without goal confirmation, desire inference, and goal-aligned action filtering, the agent struggles to accurately interpret user intent and often executes incorrect or inefficient actions.
+In contrast, substantial performance drops are observed in FAMER w/o Desire and w/o EC, underscoring the central roles of desire modeling and efficient communication in agent-human adaptation.
+Without goal confirmation, desire inference, and goal-aligned action filtering, the agent struggles to correctly interpret user intent, leading to incorrect or inefficient actions.
+Moreover, the sharp increase in communication cost for FAMER w/o EC highlights that reflection-based communication is crucial for minimizing redundant messages and maintaining efficiency.